kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 ### 0x02.
 ROLLJAM ATTACK

 <p align="justify">
-Fortunately, most car manufacturers will not use such naive designs for the car door locks.
-They prefer to use their own proprietary encryption algorithms instead.
-As you can see in the picture below is a 2014 Jetta keyfob.
-Since Volkswagen keeps the algorithms secret, the flipper-zero is not able to recognize it.
+Fortunately, most car manufacturers avoid using such simplistic designs for car door locks.
+Instead, they tend to rely on proprietary encryption algorithms.
+For example, as shown in the picture below, a 2014 Jetta key fob uses Volkswagen’s proprietary algorithms, which remain undisclosed.
+As a result, the Flipper Zero is unable to recognize or decode it.
 </p>

 ![image](https://github.com/user-attachments/assets/6be85cf0-30b2-45dd-8d41-0a5fedb8dbf1)

 <p align="justify">
-Again, we use URH for the analyzing Jetta keyfob packets.
-One nice feature of URH is that we can highlight the sequence of packets in color; this makes analyzing job much easier.
-Each valid sequence of commands will start with 10101000 in green as the sync-word.
+Once again, we used URH to analyze the Jetta key fob packets.
+A helpful feature of URH is the ability to highlight packet sequences in color, which greatly simplifies the analysis process.
+Each valid command sequence begins with 10101000, highlighted in green as the sync word.
 </p>

 ![image](https://github.com/user-attachments/assets/9ddbe92e-87ca-4fa3-bbff-3c5f605b001b)

 <p align="justify">
-From the 305th to the 312th in red are operation commands.
-For example, 00011100 is the command to open the door, and 00101010 is the command to close the door.
-The blue part is the rolling codes that change every time.
+From the 305th to the 312th bit, highlighted in red, are the operation commands.
+For example, 00011100 is the command to unlock the door, while 00101010 is the command to lock it.
+The blue section represents the rolling codes, which change with each use.
 </p>

 ![image](https://github.com/user-attachments/assets/10366914-a6bf-4d4c-a917-f3e74d75ab26)

-URH comes with a comparison function that can be used to compare and analyze the rolling code parts between different commands.
+URH includes a comparison feature, which allows for easy analysis and comparison of the rolling code segments between different commands.

 ![image](https://github.com/user-attachments/assets/19ba2a38-b315-4415-b96c-6338a59b6985)

-As you can see in the demo video below, since modern cars nowadays have implemented the proprietary rolling code mechanism, we can only replay the unlock command once.
+As demonstrated in the video below, because modern cars now implement proprietary rolling code mechanisms, we can only replay the unlock command a single time.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kNzH_on9HlM"
 title="YouTube video player" frameborder="0"